Jungle Cruise: Tokyo Disneyland

 The Magic Kingdom and Tokyo Disneyland attractions are very similar to each other, with the exception of a few minor differences.
 While the boats in the Magic Kingdom's attraction travel counter-clockwise, the boats at Tokyo Disneyland travel in a clockwise direction.

 In Tokyo Disneyland, the station and surrounding area are themed to a more upscale African city, as opposed to an isolated jungle outpost.
 This version shares a station building with the park's steam train ride, Western River Railroad.
 The spiels in Tokyo Disneyland are delivered in Japanese.

-In 2014, the ride was revamped and renamed Jungle Cruise: Wildlife Expeditions.
+In 2014, the ride was revamped and renamed Jungle Cruise: Wildlife Expeditions as being the second renovations of the ride, since it was announced that the first renovations of the ride was temporarily closed for refurbishment.
 This new version contains unique special effects and background music.

 Boats

 There are 13 vehicles, with a maximum of 12 in operation at any given time.

 All boat names, except Orinoco Ida, are alliterations.